nivethitha2001/Bootcamp-Simple-Portfolio/README.md

-# Bootcamp-Simple-Portfolio of rock for beginner
+# Bootcamp-Simple-Portfolio of Rock for beginner

 # SHAPEAI WEB DEV BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI